ndestates/vscode-grok4/grok-integration/EULA.md

    - Distribute, sublicense, rent, or sell the software without explicit written permission.
    - Use the software in violation of any laws.

-3. **Secure Licensing**: Usage requires a valid license key, which may be validated against our servers.
-Unauthorized use will result in deactivation.

-4. **Termination**: This license terminates if you breach any terms.
+3. **Termination**: This license terminates if you breach any terms.
 Upon termination, you must destroy all copies.

-5. **No Warranty**: The software is provided "as is" without warranties of any kind.
+4. **No Warranty**: The software is provided "as is" without warranties of any kind.

 For full terms, contact support@ndestates.com